SandroCata/HCI_project/README.md

 Thanks to A, Maggie enjoys her cruise stress-free, knowing she’s financially secure and won’t return home to unexpected expenses.

-### Possible questions for Interview/Questionaire
+### Possible questions for Interview/Questionaire (ask if you need to insert questions about target and which type of interview)

 1) Feature Validation:

-Would you find a reward-based financial tracking system useful?
-(Questionaire)<br>
 Would a reward system encourage you to save more?
-Why or why not?
-(Interview)<br>
+Why or why not?(Interview)<br>

+How useful would you find a reward-based financial tracking system?(Questionaire)<br>
+(Low, Mid, High)
-“How often do you need to convert currencies when tracking finances?”<br>
+How often do you need to convert currencies when tracking finances?(Questionaire)<br>
+(Dayly, Weekly, Monthly, Yearly)
+How would you like to visualize transactions?(Questionaire)<br>
+(List, pie chart, histogram, calendar, trend graph) Would you like to have a section dedicated to debts/credits?(Questiionaire)<br>
+(Yes, No, No preferences)

 2) Usability Preferences:

-Do you prefer manual input or automatic transaction categorization?<br>
-Would you like the option to customize the app theme?<br>
-Which features do you use most in a finance app, and why?<br>
+Which features do you use most in a finance app, and why?(Interview)<br>
-If you could improve one thing in finance apps, what would it be?<br>
+If you could improve one thing in finance apps, what would it be?(Interview)<br>

+Do you prefer manual input or automatic transaction categorization?(Questionaire)<br>
+(Manual, Automatic, No preferences)
+Would you like the option to customize the app theme?(Questionaire)<br>
+(Yes, No, No preferences)

 3) Adoption Barriers:

-What would stop you from using a finance app?<br>
+What would stop you from using a finance app?(Questionaire open)<br>
-What’s the most frustrating thing about finance apps?<br>
-What would convince you to switch to a new finance app?<br>

 4) Decision-Making Data:

-How often do you check your expenses?<br>
+How often do you check your expenses?(Questionaire)<br>
+(Once a day, Several times a day, Weekly, Never)
-What budgeting tools do you currently use, and what do you wish they did better?<br><br>
+What budgeting tools do you currently use?(Questionaire)<br>
-Would you like an app that predicts or automates the categorization of your future expenses based on past spending?<br>
-How important is data privacy in a finance app?<br>
+(Excel/Google Sheets, Smartphone Notes, Paper Notebook, None, Finance App (to specifiy)) How important is data privacy in a finance app?(Questionaire)<br>
+(Important, No preference, Not important)

 5) Behavior revealing:

-What strategies do you use to save money?<br>
+What strategies do you use to save money?
+Examples: transactions on paper, on app, on excel (Interview)<br>

 ### Requirements